About the Building

 The magnificent glass dome that caps the banking hall.

-Built from 1910 to 1912, the Millennium Centre is the former Canadian Imperial Bank of Commerce building.
-Located at 389 Main Street in Winnipeg, Manitoba, it is at the heart of the nationally recognized historic site known as the Exchange District.
-Once one of several banks along what was known as “Banker’s Row”, this particular building was the regional head office for the CIBC, and was thus opulently designed to impress and even intimidate customers.
+Built between 1910 to 1912, the former Canadian Imperial Bank of Commerce building, now known as the Millennium Centre is located at 389 Main Street in Winnipeg, Manitoba.
+It is in the heart of Downtown and the Exchange District, a national historic site since 1997.
+One of many banks along Main Street once known as “Banker’s Row”, this particular building was the second regional head office for the the Bank of Commerce.
+At a time when Winnipeg was one of the fastest growing economies in North America, and was thus opulently designed to impress and even intimidate customers.

 Office